tuva-health/docs/docs/example-sql.md

 toc_max_heading_level: 2
 ---

-The following queries run against the Tuva data model.
-We do our best to keep these queries up to date and in the future will be versioning the queries along with the code base.
+The following SQL queries run against the Tuva data model.
+These queries were built and tested using **Snowflake** and **Tuva version 0.15.4**.

-While we strive to ensure the queries are written in general-purpose SQL, some may need modification to run on your particular data warehouse.

 ## Acute Inpatient